-Marketing Your CBD Brands in 2020
+Marketing Your CBD Brands

 Choosing between the vast range of CBD brands and products on the market can be bewildering.
 CBD is now available as an active ingredient not only in tinctures, vapes, and drinks, but also in pet products, luxury face creams, gummies, pillow sprays and suppositories.
 Even within some of the more niche sub-categories, there’s often a wide variety of somewhat interchangeable brands on offer.
 Given this, it would be reasonable to question individual brands’ ability to acquire loyalty to a meaningful and long-lasting extent.
 Certainly, it takes a lot of work, but through a combination of careful planning, positioning, persistence, bold thinking, transparency, product efficacy, and a considered pricing and distribution strategy, it’s still possible to foster a brand that not only stands out from the crowd, but gets customers coming back again and again.

 Of course, spotting a gap in the market, whether in the form of a new application for CBD or an under served demographic, for example, is a good place to start for a brand hoping to become the ‘go-to’ for a particular audience.
 In some cases, there may be a pre-existing rival in the same precise category – this is OK, so long as the newcomer is shrewd in their collection of market data, pinpointing the behaviour and preferences of their target consumers.